holpunk/docker_mastery/application_source_code/quarkus_sample/README.md

 ./gradlew build -Dquarkus.package.jar.type=uber-jar
 ```

-The application, packaged as an _über-jar_, is now runnable using `java -jar build/*-runner.jar`.
+The application, packaged as a _über-jar_, is now runnable using `java -jar build/*-runner.jar`.

 ## Creating a native executable